rubenschagas/rodaroda/README.md

 from the project: https://github.com/rubenschagas/ansibleAutomatedPlaybooks

-Note: Ansible playbooks are used in automating infrastructure setup.
+Note: Ansible playbooks automate the infrastructure setup of the rodaroda application.
+This includes creating the DBMS running in a Docker container, creating the database, and finally, creating the tables.

 4. a postgres dbms client, like DBeaver: >=23.x (optional);